neurosim/DNN_NeuroSim_V1.4/README.md

 Where N is the desired number of rows activated in parallel and N <= sub-array size.
 ```

-3. XY Bus as an alternative to H-tree interconnect.
+## 3. XY Bus as an alternative to H-tree interconnect.

-:point_right: :point_right: :point_right: **In "Param.cpp", to switch interconnect mode:**
+### In "Param.cpp", to switch interconnect mode:
 ```
 globalBusType = false;		// false: X-Y Bus      // true: H-Tree
 ```